IRC-SPHERE/HyperStream/README.md

 hyperstream.instance.Instance objects) and output data in a standard format (list of hyperstream.instance.Instance objects).
 Tools are version controlled.
 Minor version numbers should be used for updates that will not require recomputing streams, since the output should be identical (in expectation for stochastic streams).
+The output should be identical (again, in expectation for stochastic streams) regardless of whether the tool is run twice on time-ranges t1..t2 and t2..t3 or just once on the time-range t1..t3.
 Major version number changes will cause the stream to be recomputed.

 ### Tool Versions ###
 The tool versions form a major/minor/patch 3-tuple, e.g. v1.3.2.
 See https://pypi.python.org/pypi/semantic_version/ for details.